-Students making use of the computers must do so in a way that does not harass, harm, offend or insult others and:

-- are expected to respect the work of all the people who use the computers; - should not attempt to install or store software of any type on computers or intranet; - must not use the computers for commercial purposes e.g. buying or selling goods; - must only access the Internet for study purposes or for school authorised/ supervised activities; - must only use mobile phones in specific learning activities under the supervision of a member of staff; - must not take personal mobile technology devices into examinations; - must not use the Internet to obtain, download, send, print, display or otherwise transmit or gain access to materials that are unlawful, obscene, or abusive; - are expected to respect the work, ownership and rights of people outside the school as well as other users in school;

-Students will be allocated a school e-mail address.
+- a.
+Pupils making use of the computers must do so in a way that does not harass, harm, offend or insult others. - b.
+Are expected to respect the work of all the people who use the computers. - c.
+Should not attempt to install or store software of any type on computers or intranet. - d.
+Must not use the computers for commercial purposes e.g. buying or selling goods. - e. must only access the Internet for study purposes or for school authorised/ supervised activities. - f.
+Must only use mobile phones in specific learning activities under the supervision of a member of staff - g.
+Must not take personal mobile technology devices into examinations - h.
+Must not use the Internet to obtain, download, send, print, display or otherwise transmit or gain access to materials that are unlawful, obscene, or abusive. - i.
+Are expected to respect the work, ownership and rights of people outside the school as well as other users in school. - j.
+Pupils will be allocated a school e-mail address.
 They should only e-mail people they know or who the teacher has approved.
 They must not give personal information such as their address or telephone number to those who they contact via e-mail.